SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 # RESTful API

-For an API to be considered RESTful, it must follow the six guiding principles, introduced in 2000 by
+For an API to be considered RESTful, it must follow the six guiding principles, introduced in 2000 by Roy Fielding.

-# Client-Server
+## Client-Server

 For the duration of an HTTP request, there must be one client, requesting a resourse, and one server, returning a response.

-# Statelessness
+## Statelessness

 A RESTful API is not allowed to store information about the state of another machine during the communication process.

 Each request from a client to a server is independent and must be treated as though it was the first request the server has ever seen from that client.

-# Cacheability
+## Cacheability

 Response messages from the server to the client are explicitly labeled as cacheable or non-cacheable.

 This way, responses can be cached by the client if the information on the server has not been changed since the last request.

-# Uniform Interface
+## Uniform Interface

 RESTful architectures must have a uniform interface between all clients and servers.